-Provision for expected credit losses of financial assets Cash, short term cash investments and restricted cash:
+Provision for expected credit losses of financial assets

+Cash, short term cash investments, accounts receivable, accrued rent receivable, receivables from related parties and restricted cash:

 The Group recognizes a loss allowance based on either 12-month ECLs or Lifetime ECLs, depending on whether there has been a significant increase in credit risk on the financial instrument since initial recognition.
 The changes in the loss allowance balance are recognized in profit or loss as an impairment gain or loss.
-The Group uses external credit rating approach to calculate ECL for cash in banks, short-term cash investments and restricted cash.
+The Group uses external credit rating approach to calculate ECL for cash in banks, short-term cash investments, accounts receivable from tenants, accrued rent receivable and receivables from related parties and restricted cash.
 This approach leverages on available market data (i.e., S&P and Moody's and Fitch credit ratings for default rates).
 S&P, Moody's, Fitch and Reuters are reliable market data sources that provide default and recovery rate data.
 These information are widely used by investors and stakeholders in decision-making in terms of investment, credit activities, etc.